 “Altered Rain” is a demo excerpt of piano parts from my new composition Aberfan.
 Conceived to represent the thousands of people coming down the hillside following the mass funeral on a “windswept, grey” Thursday less than one week after the disaster, this musical section turns “Rain Sequence” — which occurs at the beginning of the composition, before the landslide –upside down.

 Here is one frame of the footage that I discovered at the AP Archives that had no sound — 5 minutes of film taken at the mass burial of 81 children and one adult on October 27, 1966.

 “Loving Shepherd of Thy Sheep” was sung at the service on the hillside.
 Here is a short demo excerpt from Aberfan, Final Hymn:

-Aberfan is a sponsored project of New York Foundation for the Arts (NYFA), a 501(c)(3), tax-exempt organization.
+My composition Aberfan (7 pianos, voice and tools of rescue) is a sponsored project of New York Foundation for the Arts (NYFA), a 501(c)(3), tax-exempt organization.
 Contributions on behalf of Aberfan must be made payable to NYFA, and are tax-deductible to the extent allowed by law.
-All donations will be acknowledged on my website and project page unless requested kept private.

 Friday morning at 7:30am, October 21st, 1966, was ironically “calm and sunny”.

 Though there had been “over a week of heavy rainfall”, there were “no reports of rain [on the morning of the landslide]…the images all seem to show dry but dull conditions”.